Skip to content

 uv sync

-If you prefer not to use uv or uvx, you can also use other Python package managers such as pip, pip-tools, or poetry to install dependencies.
-Simply reference the requirements.txt or pyproject.toml file included in the template.
+If you do not want to use uv, you can use any other Python package manager.
 For example, with pip you can run:

 pip install -r requirements.txt